Arrowtown: Buckingham street historic area

+St John's Church (Presbyterian)

+Located on Berkshire Street, St John's Church was built in 1873 of schist.
+The first stone building in Arrowtown, it was designed by architect Frederick Burwell in a Gothic Revival style.
+It was designated by Heritage New Zealand as a Category II Historic Place in 2012.

 Saint Patrick's Catholic church

 Saint Patrick's, located on Hertford Street, was built between 1873 and 1902 and is a category two historic place.
-The church was designed by architect F. W. Burwell.
+The church was another design by architect Frederick Burwell.
 It has a gothic design and is built out of local schist rock with a Star of David rose window.

 Saint Paul's Anglican church

 Saint Paul's, is the oldest church in Arrowtown, having been built in 1871.
 Built out of wood in a simplified gothic revival style, the church was built at a cost of 350 pounds.
 The church is a category one historic place.

 Arrowtown library

 The Arrowtown library was built in the 1980s and is on Buckingham Street.
 Designed by architect Michael Wyatt, the building blends in with the town's 19th century buildings.